blanfried/Osows/content/english/_index.md

       title : "Consultation"
       # link : "https://assets.calendly.com/assets/external/widget.css"
       image : "images/feature/feature-1.svg"
-      content : "Schedule a free consultation.
-We'll get to know your brand and show you a few website designs to see what sticks.
+      content : "Schedule a consultation.
+We learn more about your brand and show you a few website designs to see what sticks.
       <br>
       <br>
       Click this card to schedule a chat!"